Review of the Original Play “Much Ado About Nothing”, and its subsequent adaptation into a film by Kenneth Branagh

 Introduction

 One of the best things about adapting films is that through adaptations different aspects of the original play or story are now made clear as they are now seen and heard from a fresh perspective.
 There are three major parts in this project, an introduction, a field review and finally, a case study.
 The source of the story being adapted is explored in the field review together with the context and themes of the original work.
 The case study will largely be comparative, where different scenes from both the film and the original work will be analysed closely.
-The adaptations context explores people’s views about the adaptation, the intentions of the director of the film and the critical reception of the adaptation.
+The adaptations context explores people’s views about the adaptation, the intentions of the director of the film and the critical reception of the adaptation, offering art dissertation help throughout the analysis.

 Whatsapp